Intruder Mystery Murders

 Five months into the investigation, the apparent murderers sent a confession letter to police.
 They said they were fugitives living outside the U.S. They stated George’s stepbrother had originally approached them about kidnapping George and forcing him to go to his bank so they could rob it.
 The letter writers revealed the location of a pond where the murder weapon was found.
 The prosecutor never investigated any of this evidence, except to test the stamp on the letter envelope for Revelle’s DNA.

 Revelle's conviction was overturned in Nov.
 1997 because an appeal's court found that his wife's note should not have been allowed as trial evidence.
 On retrial in Dec.
 1998, Revelle was acquitted.
-(Beyond the Yellow Ribbon) (GNS) [4/08]
+(Beyond the Yellow Ribbon) (Google) [4/08]

 York County, SC Billy Wayne Cope Nov 29, 2001 (Rock Hill)